-Mental Health Facilities Improvement Bonds were issued to support capital projects to preserve and maintain both State and community-based facilities operated and/or licensed by OMH, OPWDD, and OASAS.
-A major source of patient revenues for these bonds are Federal Medicaid payments for services delivered by OPWDD.
-Debt service coverage for FY 2019 is currently projected at approximately 10.0 times for existing Mental Health Facilities Improvement Bonds.
-As of March 31, 2018, approximately \$599 million of Mental Health Facilities Improvement Bonds were outstanding.
+Mental Health Facilities Improvement Bonds were issued to maintain both State and community-based facilities operated and/or licensed by OMH, OPWDD, and OASAS.
+As of March 31, 2019, approximately \$269 million of Mental Health Facilities Improvement Bonds were outstanding.
 The State currently has no plans to issue additional Mental Health Facilities Improvement Bonds.